-Johnson, Mirmiran & Thompson is a dynamic, 100% employee-owned consulting firm of more than 1,600 professionals that provides a full range of multi-disciplined engineering, architecture, information technology, and related services to public agencies and private clients throughout the United States.
-JMT, currently ranked #51 on Engineering News-Record’s list of the Top 500 Design Firms.
+Johnson, Mirmiran & Thompson is a dynamic, 100% employee-owned consulting firm of more than 1,800 professionals that provides a full range of multi-disciplined engineering, architecture, information technology, and related services to public agencies and private clients throughout the United States.
+JMT is currently ranked #60 on Engineering News-Record’s list of the Top 500 Design Firms.

 Position summary: Johnson, Mirmiran & Thompson (JMT) is seeking a part-time Archaeological Field Technician to assist with Phase I and Phase II archaeological investigations.
-Initial work includes 10-12 weeks on a Phase I project.
-Work will begin in June and run through August.
+Initial work includes 10-12 weeks on a Phase II project with work beginning in April.
 Additional work may be available after this project is complete.
 A bachelor’s degree in anthropology or a related field and prior experience in all phases of archaeological investigation are required.
-Preference will be given to candidates with experience in the Mid-Atlantic.
+Preference will be given to candidates with experience in the Mid-Atlantic and Southeastern United States.
 Successful applicants will be considered for anticipated long-term projects in the region.
 Sponsorship is not available for this position.

 Lodging (individual hotel room) and per diem will be provided.
-Mileage to and from the project, project area, and drive time will also be compensated to those living within the Virginia, North Carolina, and South Carolina region.
+Mileage to and from the project, project area, and drive time will also be compensated.
 Rate based on experience, and number of hours per week will be based on project workload.

 Essential Functions and Responsibilities

-- The qualified candidate for this position will assist JMT Project and Senior Archaeologists during Phase I-II field work in Virginia, North Carolina, and surrounding states.
+The qualified candidate for this position will assist Project and Senior Archaeologists during Phase I-II field work in Pennsylvania, Maryland, Virginia, and surrounding states.
 The candidate will aid in identifying any pre-contact or historic artifacts encountered during STP or test unit excavation.
 Preference will be given to candidates that will be available as on-call employees through the fall with the potential for continuous work based on available contracts.

 Nonessential Functions and Responsibilities